martimbrandao/navmesh_explanations/README.md

 - [x] cvxpy solve inverse shortest path (with k-shortest-paths as constraints)
 - [x] cvxpy optPolyLabels from optPolyCosts (e.g. for each node choose areatype except current that has closest cost to that in x)
 - [x] rviz show cvxpy solutions
-- [ ] incrementally adding new k-shortest paths to constraints (until max iter or until desired is present in k-shortest)
+- [x] incrementally adding new k-shortest paths to constraints (until max iter or until desired is present in k-shortest)
-- [ ] compare k-shortest paths to: 1) random walks (RRTs); 2) diverse short paths (Voss 2015); 3) diverse short paths using weights 4) edge-disjoint paths
+- [ ] compare k-shortest paths to: 1) random walks (RRTs); 2) diverse short paths (Voss 2015);
+- [x] compare k-shortest paths to: 3) diverse short paths using weights 4) edge-disjoint paths
-- [ ] rviz compare norm2 to norm1
+- [x] compare norm2 to norm1 (norm1 more stable and finds solutions more often)
+- [x] reformulate so that alternative paths are not constraints but costs

 MAYBE:
 - [ ] cvxpy optPolyLabels with path nodes only as variables (might have to iterate)
-- [ ] reformulate so that paths not constraints but costs?

 ## Requirements